ianbollinger/haskell-style-guide/haskell-style.md

 ### 6.iii.&emsp;Do not escape newlines in strings

-Escaped newlines will make using the @CPP@ language extension impossible.
+Escaped newlines will make using the `CPP` language extension impossible.